twrecked/hass-aarlo/README.md

 recording ("Person", "Vehicle", "Animal", ...).
 You can use templates in _Home Assistant_ to trigger automations on different object types.

+_Note:_ It is important to note a limitation from [pyaarlo](https://github.com/twrecked/pyaarlo#limitations) that the 'object_type' only gets updated AFTER arlo has processed what caused the motion.

 <a name="configuration-light"></a>
 ### Light Configuration